The Simulation Premium

 Who Actually Wins?

 Across physics, training, and security, the same structural dynamic is emerging.
 The companies best positioned to capture durable value are not generic tooling layers, but domain-specific simulation platforms that embed proprietary synthetic environments directly into existing workflows.
-The reason is simple: simulation quality compounds.
-Closing the gap between synthetic environment and physical reality is itself the hard problem - and the accumulated domain knowledge required to do it continuously is precisely what makes these platforms difficult to replicate.
-Foundation models can generate outputs, but they cannot easily own the simulation layer without years of deep domain investment, while generic tooling becomes commoditized as models improve.
+Simulation quality compounds - closing the gap between synthetic environment and physical reality is itself the hard problem, and the accumulated domain knowledge required to do it continuously is precisely what makes these platforms difficult to replicate, and generic tooling commoditized as models improve.

 The enduring winners will be the companies that become the arena itself - the environment standing between AI-generated output and real-world consequence, and one that competitors cannot simply prompt into existence.
 The Simulation Premium is not a feature.
 It is the new infrastructure layer of the Doing Age - and it will be built by those who understand that the most valuable thing in an AI-powered world is not the output, but the environment that proves it.